 Dill's Hill is an inland site located West of Warkworth.

 After crossing the railway line continue up the hill for about 1.5 km until you reach the top at a sharp right hand bend with a pull over area on the left and gate to a pine forest on the left.
 On the right there is a clay, dry weather only track leading to the takeoff.
+Be very careful of oncoming traffic on this corner.

 Go through 2 more gates up to the trig and then you are in the launch area.